 He lives in Tiffin with his wife, Joan, who is also a member of the music faculty.
 Together they serve the music ministry program at Trinity United Church of Christ in Tiffin.
 In his spare time, he enjoys reading and is a film buff; he is also a rabid Phillies fan!

-- Composition, Travelin’ Music, a five-movement suite for solo harpsichord, was performed at the national conference of the American Historical Keyboard Society of North American and the American Musical Instrument Society, in Williamsburg, VA, June 2013
+- Travelin’ Music, a five-movement suite for solo harpsichord, was performed by Jackie Edwards Henry at the national conference of the American Historical Keyboard Society of North American and the American Musical Instrument Society, in Williamsburg, VA, June 2013.

-- Composition, Your Morning Rises as a Song, for alto saxophone and organ, was performed in memory of Dr. Leanne Fazio.
+- Composition, Your Morning Rises as a Song, for alto saxophone and organ, was performed by Gail Levinsky and Joan McConnell, in memory of Dr. Leanne Fazio.
 Heidelberg Faculty/Guest Artist Series, November 2013

 - Accreditation reviewer for NASM